COVID-19 transfer FAQ

 - Clinical Laboratory Science: No impact

-A grade of P+ on a spring course will have no impact on the student meeting a major requirement of a grade of B or higher.
+A grade of P+ (or other forms of Pass grades when the Pass grade is considered equivalent to C- or higher) on a course will have no impact on the student meeting a major requirement of a grade of B or higher.

-A grade of P+ in a spring course will have no impact on the Guaranteed Admission Agreement requirements.
+A grade of P+ (or other forms of Pass grades when the Pass grade is considered equivalent to C- or higher) in a course will have no impact on the Guaranteed Admission Agreement requirements.

-A grade of P+ on a spring course will be used to satisfy the pre-req for a major-specific course that normally requires a minimum grade.
+A grade of P+ (or other forms of Pass grades when the Pass grade is considered equivalent to C- or higher) on a course will be used to satisfy the pre-req for a major-specific course that normally requires a minimum grade.

 A grade of P+ will not impact a student's eligibility for the SCHEV Two-Year Transfer Grant.

-Students who will be receiving academic credit for modified exams are encouraged to speak with their VCU academic advisor to determine the best course of action for Fall 2020 classes.
+Students who will be receiving academic credit for modified exams are encouraged to speak with their VCU academic advisor to determine the best course of action for future classes at VCU.

-You should request your final transcript(s) as soon as you have received grades from your last semester of enrollment and/or had your associate’s degree conferred.
+You should request your final transcript(s) as soon as your grades from your last semester of enrollment are finalized and/or had your associate’s degree conferred.

-Housing is not guaranteed for transfer students; however, students interested in living on-campus should submit an application for on-campus as soon as possible after they have been offered admission and accept their offer of admission. https://housing.vcu.edu/
+Housing is not guaranteed for transfer students; however, students interested in living on campus should apply for on-campus housing as soon as possible after they have been offered admission and accept their offer of admission.

 Yes.
-Review information on the Financial Aid website: https://finaid.vcu.edu/manage/.
+Review information on the Student Financial Services website.

-A comprehensive list of transferable courses can be found on the Transfer Center’s website: https://transfer.vcu.edu/prospective/equivalency/.
-Courses listed are transferable to VCU with a grade or Pass equivalent to a C- or higher.
+Use our transfer course equivalents tool to find a comprehensive list of transferable courses.
+The courses listed are transferable to VCU with a grade of or pass equivalent to a C- or higher.
 If you do not see a course you have taken, please submit a Transfer Advising Request.

-Transfer students should also submit official transcripts from any dual enrollment courses, Advanced Placement (AP) exams, International Baccalaureate (IB), or other sources of academic credit if they wish to have those credits applied to their VCU degree.
+Transfer students should also submit official transcripts from any dual-enrollment courses, Advanced Placement exams, International Baccalaureate or other sources of academic credit if they wish to have those credits applied to their VCU degree.